Whether you own a business site, you’ve been in the blogging game for a few years or you’re just getting started online, you’ve probably heard of SEO.

 Another equally important aspect of successfully running a website is Conversion Rate Optimization (CRO).
 While SEO has become a buzzword over the last few years, CRO remains heavily underrated.

 The guide below will share three simple ways to improve your SEO by using conversion rate optimization.
-Because, at the end of the day, what is the point of ranking if you people don’t take action?
+Because, at the end of the day, what is the point of ranking if your customers don’t take action?

 After reading this post, you should feel confident enough to implement some CRO strategies on your website.
 So, let’s check out our top three CRO tips below.